-Delaware

-(State or other jurisdiction of incorporation or organization)

-16-1287774 (I.R.S.
-Employer Identification No.)

-968 James Street, Syracuse, New York (Address of principal executive offices)

-(Zip Code)

-Registrant's telephone number, including area code: (315) 424-0513 Securities registered pursuant to Section 12(b) of the Act:

-Title of each class:

-Name of each exchange on which registered:

-Common Stock, par value \$.01 per share

-The NASDAQ Global Market

-THE NASDAQ GIODAI Mark

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes  No x

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Exchange Act.
-Yes  No x

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes  No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes  No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Act.
-(Check one):

-Large accelerated filer 0 Accelerated filer х Non-accelerated filer 0 Smaller reporting company 0

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No 🗵

-As of March 5, 2018 Carrols Restaurant Group, Inc. had 36,538,903 shares of its common stock, \$.01 par value, outstanding.
-The aggregate market value of the common stock held by non-affiliates as of July 2, 2017 of Carrols Restaurant Group, Inc. was \$419,573,219.
+Delaware 16-128///4 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 968 James Street, Syracuse, New York 13203 (Address of principal executive offices) (Zip Code) Registrant's telephone numb oer, including area code: (315) 424-0513 Securities registered p ursuant to Section 12(b) of the Act: Title of each class: Name of each exchange on which regist ered: Common Stock, par value \$.01 per share The NASDAQ Global Market Securities registered purs muant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \Box No X Indicate by check mark if the registrant is not required to file reports pursua ant to Section 13 or 15(d) of the Exchange Act.
+Yes No x Indicate by check mark whether the registrant (1) has filed all reports requireceding 12 months (or for such shorter period that the registrant was required to days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically submitted and posted pursuant to Rule 405 of Regulation S-T during the precedin such files).
+Yes \boxtimes No \square 1 , 3, 3 1 Indicate by check mark if disclosure of delinquent filers pursuant to Item 4 registrant's knowledge, in definitive proxy or information statements incorporated Indicate by check mark whether the registrant is a large accelerated filer, a of "large accelerated filer", "accelerated filer" and "smaller reporting company" i ing company.
+See the definitions Large accelerated filer o Accelerated filer x Non-accelerated filer o Smaller reporting company 0 Indicate by check mark whether the registrant is a shell company (as define ed in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes As of March 5, 2018 Carrols Restaurant Group, Inc. had 36,538,903 shares s of its common stock. \$.01 par value, outstanding.
+The aggr egate market value of the commo mon stock held by non-affiliates as of July 2, 2017 of Carrols Restaurant Group, Inc. was \$419,573,219.